Residence permit: Applying for family reunification of foreign minors with a German parent

 Legal remedy

-- Appeal against the decision of the immigration authorities
+- Appeal against the decision of the Immigration Office

-- Action before the court named in the notice of objection if the objection is not upheld
+- Lawsuit before the court specified in the notice of decision on the appeal, if the appeal is denied

 Deadlines